-1.5 Justification for the Study
+1.6 Justification for the Study

-Bukwo District was selected due to the fact that the community still cherishes the practice of FGM despite its reproductive dangers, the existing human rights instruments and several attempts made to eradicate the practice.
-This would, therefore, provide a clear ground for finding out the possible reasons for carrying out the practice of FGM.The women emancipation movements, enjoyment of women and human rights, capabilities and functioning's have become a great concern for most of the governments, Non-Governmental Organizations, Civil Societies and Community Based Organizations.
+Kween District was selected due to the fact that the community still cherishes the practice of FGM despite its reproductive dangers, the existing human rights instruments and several attempts made to eradicate the practice.
+This would, therefore, provide a clear ground for finding out the possible reasons for carrying out the practice of FGM.
+The women emancipation movements, enjoyment of women and human rights, capabilities and functioning have become a great concern for most of the governments, Non-Governmental Organizations, Civil Societies and Community Based Organizations.
 It was, therefore, to this concerted effort that the researcher found it necessary to empirically find out the ridding factor to the maintenance of the FGM practice irrespective of all the policy instruments and all the efforts directed towards ending the practice.

-1.6 Significance of the study
+1.7 Significance of the study

-The study findings are expected to be useful to different categories of people indifferent ways: The study findings are expected to form baseline information for policy analysts to effectively evaluate the progress made by the existing women's rights instruments and all the stakeholders (especially women activists) involved in the protection and promotion of women's reproductive rights.
-It is thus hoped that the study findings were useful in providing an insight into the explanation for the persistent FGMpractice, thereby leading into a scenario of ascertaining the best possible policy alternatives that can be adopted to completely eradicate the practice.
-The study concentrated on a human rights-based approach to addressing FGM.
+The study findings are expected to be useful to different categories of people in different ways:

+The study findings are expected to form baseline information for policy analysts to effectively evaluate the progress made by the existing women's rights instruments and all the stakeholders (especially women activists) involved in the protection and promotion of women's reproductive rights.
+It is thus hoped that the study findings will be useful in providing an insight into the explanation for the persistent FGM practice, thereby leading into a scenario of ascertaining the best possible policy alternatives that can be adopted to completely eradicate the practice.

+The study concentrates on a human rights-based approach to addressing FGM.
 Most of the studies done on FGM have tended to concentrate on the health concerns and evaluating the legal instruments in the bid to eradicate the practice.
-The major component of this study (reproductive rights), therefore, is hoped to provide the government, policy makers, traditionalists and the citizenry at large to address the practice as a violation of human rights.
-This kind of awareness is hoped to pave a grounded way of completely doing away with the practice.
+The major component of this study (reproductive rights), therefore, is hoped to provide the government, policy makers, traditionalists and the citizens at large to address the practice as a violation of human rights.
+This kind of awareness is hoped to create a grounded way of completely doing away with the practice.

-The study focused on issues and challenges that are encountered by women and the girl child as a result of FGM within the community.
-It is hoped that knowledge of such nature can enable government, the community and individuals to come up with realistic legal redress to the customs and harmful traditional practices that cause intimidation, psychological problems and above all reproductive problems to women.
-The study findings are also expected to provide upto-date literature that can be used by academicians who may wish to carry out more studies on the subject matter of women reproductive rights or a related field.
+The study is focused on issues and challenges that are encountered by women and the girl child as a result of FGM within the community.
+And compare the interaction between FGM and development.
+It is hoped that knowledge of such nature can enable government, the community and individuals to come up with realistic solutions to confront the customs and harmful traditional practices that cause intimidation, psychological problems and above all reproductive problems to women.
+The study findings are also expected to provide up-to-date literature that can be used by academicians who may wish to carry out more studies on the subject matter of women reproductive rights or a related field.
 It is thus hoped that the study finding will stimulate further research.

-1.7 Conceptual framework
+1.8 Conceptual framework